-In addition, the Investment Manager takes into account the alignment of companies with the first 2 environmental objectives of the EU Taxonomy (Mitigation of climate change and adaptation to climate change).
+In addition, the Investment Manager takes into account the alignment of companies with the EU Taxonomy.

 In case of investments via mutual funds, the Mandate's objectives of the sustainable investments will be those of its underlying's investment vehicles.